SSardorf/p-blockchain-crowdfunding/README.md

 # Decentralized Crowdfunding Platform Driven by Blockchain

+Final Project for Blockchain, Cryptocurrencies and Smart Contracts 2021 Course at Copenhagen Business School.

 Crowdfunding dApp provides a novel way of funding a project by raising cryptocurrency donations from contributors via public ethereum blockchain technology without the need for any middleman to manage the data flows.